ChristianHallerX/ChristianHallerX.github.io/projectblog/_posts/2021-02-17-SpeedyPython.md

 	return wrapper

-# Make use of the decorator with a function we are evaluating
+# Make use of the decorator with a function we are evaluating (modify as needed)
 @timer
 def slow_function(n)
+	'''Pause processing for n seconds.

+		Args:
+			n (int): the number of seconds to pause for.
+	'''
 	# things are happening here
 	time.sleep(n)